 - Go for a run while having a hypo so you know what it feels like – that way you’ll recognise the signs and symptoms of a hypo when it comes on unexpectedly during a run

 - Work out what type of running sessions make your body work anaerobically because this can cause your sugars to spike

 - Always run with a hypo treatment and your phone, and emergency money buy a sugary drink if the hypo treatment doesn’t work – regaining a ‘normal’ level while running may take more sugar than when resting

-Our thanks to author and established medical communicator, Philippa Cates, for speaking to Gareth and writing this blog.
+Our thanks to author and established medical communicator, Philippa Cates, for speaking to Thomas and writing this blog.
 Philippa Cates is no stranger to the mental and physical challenges of running and has written a book about this wonderfully exhausting pastime.
 The Marathon celebrates this fantastic achievement but also highlights in a comedic way the potential pitfalls of taking part.
 Her book is available to buy here.